 When we rolled out Subscription Pricing last October, some were hesitant to give it a shot at first.

-After all, the ability to keep ALL royalties (after the stores’ fee) for a small monthly fee of $100 is unheard of among self-publishing aggregators.
+After all, the ability to keep ALL royalties (after the stores’ fee) for a flat monthly fee is unheard of among self-publishing aggregators.

 But we’re happy to report that it’s working – and authors are loving it.